Skip to main content

 Multi-object Process Explorer

-In the multi-object Process Explorer, the process is visualized as objects and their corresponding activities.
+In the multi-object Process Explorer, the process is visualized as objects and their corresponding events.
 An activity impacting multiple objects is shown only once and the objects intersect at these common activities.

 Note